LUX-ZEPLIN: the new experiment hoping to detect dark matter

 Maybe the dark matter particles will collide, or maybe they can decay.
 Some satellite-based instruments are looking at the centre of the Galaxy because they expect there to be a higher concentration of dark matter in that area.
 But yes, we believe it’s all around us.

-Do you think there could ever be a telescope built that would be able to directly observe dark matter?
+Could there ever be a telescope built that would directly observe dark matter?

 I think you could have a visual representation, but I don’t know that we would ever see dark matter directly, the same way that we can’t directly see some of the lightest particles that we know of today.